 Dinosaurs of Holbrook

-An oddity in itself, Holbrook, Arizona possesses a display of various dinosaur figures along Route 66 that were once part of a museum exhibit many years ago.
+An oddity in itself, Holbrook, Arizona possesses a display of various dinosaur figures along Route 66 that was once part of a museum exhibit many years ago.

 Pacific Coast Highway